 In 2012, NPA’s Department for Humanitarian Disarmament was requested by the governments of Chile and Peru to support with demining activities in an area disputed by both countries (Quebrada de Escritos).
 The landmine contaminated area was a disputed border territory and a neutral third party was needed to perform clearance of the area, consequently allowing for a conclusion to the long-standing territorial dispute.
 Experienced deminers and Mine Detection Dogs from NPA successfully cleared 333 Anti-Personnel and Anti-Tanks mines from an area covering almost 70 000 m2 from October to December 2012.
 The International Court of Justice finally settled the dispute on the 27th of January, 2014, awarding Peru a triangle of the Pacific Ocean territory- an area covering thousands of square miles, rich in fish and other natural resources.
 NPA's work thus contributed to a conclusion of the dispute and facilitated for the final verdict.

-Finally, NPA has secured funding for the further destruction of explosives with the implementation of an NPA Project on enhancing Physical Security/Stockpile Management (PSSM) in Peru including the disposal of surplus and obsolete Small Arms, Light Weapons (SALW) and explosive Ammunition held by the Peruvian Army.
+Simultaneously, NPA is also implementing a Project on enhancing Physical Security/Stockpile Management (PSSM) in Peru including the disposal of surplus and obsolete Small Arms, Light Weapons (SALW) and explosive Ammunition held by the Peruvian Army.

 In the initial Article 7 report provided in August 2013, Peru declared a stockpile of 675 cluster munitions of three types and 86,200 submunitions.

 Under Article 3 of the Convention on Cluster Munitions, Peru is required to declare and destroy all stockpiled cluster munitions under its jurisdiction no later than 1 March 2021.